gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 I think this is a reasonable compromise since the import C++ statement will not change the preprocessor state, and yet macro coulis be exported, and imported by other modules.

 Do I believe this is ideal?
-No. From my point of view, preprocessor and modules are two separated things that should stay separated.
-But a lot of big player are pushing for this feature.
+No. From my point of view, preprocessor and modules are two separate things that should stay separated.
+But a lot of big players are pushing for this feature.

 ## Compiler Extensions

 Another compromise would be to ship macro support in modules as an extension.

 Clang has always been friendly for macros in modules.
 Their BMI is actually a precompiled header.
-If we want to gradually use module without breaking anything, if you happen to use clang, why not develop an extension?
+If we want to gradually use modules without breaking anything and if you happen to use clang, why not develop an extension?
 I mean, clang is open source.
 Their codebase has been friendly toward modular macros.
-If a company cannot affort to make a transition to modules without breaking their 200 million codebase and are using clang, the extension could be activated temporarely and would allow giant codebases to make a smooth transition.
+If a company cannot afford to make a transition to modules without breaking their 200 million codebase and are using clang, the extension could be activated temporarily and would allow giant codebases to make a smooth transition.
 Later on, we could disable the extension when it's not needed anymore.
-This is great because it won't impact The language, or the community as a whole, but still allow the smooth transition large codebase are requiring.
+This is great because it won't impact the language or the community as a whole, but still allow the smooth transition large codebases are requiring.

  #conclude "blogpost.md"
 ========================

 Modules are indeed a huge transition, and probably the biggest transition the C++ community has seen, bigger than C++11.
 We can't simply drop all the old code that exists.
 But I think that if we provide the required tool and help, the transition can be done elegantly.
-The perfect solution don't exist.
-This is why we are engineers, to work out solutions to difficult problems and find common ground between multiple contraints.
-When it affect the tool we usually use to solve problem, we tend to be polarized in our opinions.
+The perfect solution doesn't exist.
+This is why we are engineers, to work out solutions to difficult problems and find common ground between multiple constraints.
+When it affects the tool we usually use to solve problems, we tend to be polarized in our opinions.
 The above compromises and solutions are just example.
-If we work to move the community forward and stop divising it I think we might find something acceptable for everybody.
+If we work to move the community forward and stop dividing it I think we might find something acceptable for everybody.